Important notes for final year international students:

 Students who successfully gain entry to the Study & StayTM in Nova Scotia Program will begin their:

-- second year of undergraduate study in September 2018 at one of Nova Scotia’s 10 Universities (Undergraduate programs);
+- third year of undergraduate study in September 2019 at one of Nova Scotia’s 10 Universities (Undergraduate programs);

 Benefits of the Study and StayTM in Nova Scotia Program